 6. If you want to change the world sometimes you have to slide down the obstacle head first

 The obstacle course is one of the most gruelling tests of physical strength in the Seals programme.
 McRaven explains how one section consists of a rope that is attached between two towers of differing heights.
-The first tower stands at three stories and the second one story, creating a steep decline over a long distance.
+The first tower stands at three stories and the second tower at one story, creating a steep decline over a long distance.
 The standard method to descend down the rope was hand over hand, until one Seal took a risk and slid down head first.
 Risky but successful – he broke the course record.

 How do you manage risk?
 Is it avoided or encouraged within your team?
 What if it goes wrong, how is it handled?